 Affiliated to research

 Susanna Myrnerts Höök is a Paediatric Specialist at the Sachs' Children and Youth Hospital, Stockholm, Sweden and affiliated to the Department of Global Public Health, KI.
-The last seven years she has been involved in research projects focusing on neonatal resuscitation in Kampala, Uganda, a low-resource setting.
+The last eight years she has been involved in research projects focusing on neonatal resuscitation in Kampala, Uganda, a low-resource setting.
 The work led her to start a PhD at Bergen University, Norway, September 2016.
-She defended her thesis May 2021 with the title "Supporting neonatal resuscitation in low-resource settings - innovations and new strategies". https://bora.uib.no/bora-xmlui/handle/11250/2740511.
+She defended her thesis May 2021 with the title "Supporting neonatal resuscitation in low-resource settings - innovations and new strategies" https://bora.uib.no/bora-xmlui/handle/11250/2740511.